leisurelyrcxf/cmoult/README.md

 Pymoult is a Pypy library providing a prototyping platform for dynamic software updates (DSU).
-It provides as many DSU mechanisms from the literature as possible and provdes them through an API.
+It provides as many DSU mechanisms from the literature as possible through a generic API.

 To read more about dynamic software updates and how Pymoult contributes to this domain you can read the [wiki page on DSU](http://bitbucket.org/smartinezgd/pymoult/wiki/Dynamic%20Software%20Updates)